-The idea of a rail line connecting the series of cities on Colorado’s Front Range has been around for years, but lately it has finally gotten traction.
+The idea of a rail line serving the series of cities on Colorado’s Front Range has been around for years, but lately it has finally gotten traction.
 It’s about time: Colorado only continues to grow, and there are now close to 5 million people at the foot of the Rocky Mountains in a relatively narrow corridor less than 180 miles long.
-Everything from traditional locomotives (like those used in Utah and New Mexico) to high-speed rail and even Hyperloop has been considered, although conventional rail at speeds of up to 125 mph now seems to be the preferred direction.
-Note that an alignment hasn’t yet been selected, let alone station locations; nor is there even partial funding yet, although Amtrak has shown strong interest in the corridor.
-(There’s also a proposal to connect Amtrak to the corridor’s south end.)
+Everything from high-speed rail to Hyperloop has been considered, although conventional diesel rail (like that in neighboring Utah and New Mexico) is now moving forward, if in stages.
+This plan would also finally allow passenger rail between Denver, Boulder and Longmont, the last great missing piece of Denver’s FasTracks plan, although to truly complete the plan, additional trains serving additional stops would be required.
+(The State also appears to be serious about a new line on existing tracks in the northern mountains, and there’s a proposal to connect the Front Range corridor’s south end to the Amtrak Southwest Chief.)

 > View high-resolution PDF